-Generate a CLI command summary in Markdown
+Generate a CLI Command Summary in Markdown

 The jf generate-summary-markdown command (jf gsm) compiles recorded JFrog CLI activity into a single Markdown report.
 The file is written to <JFROG_CLI_COMMAND_SUMMARY_OUTPUT_DIR>/jfrog-command-summary/markdown.md after you set the output directory and run the commands you want summarized.